Azure/bicep/docs/tutorial/01-simple-template.md

 Notice the `parameters` can be referenced directly via their name in bicep, compared to requiring `[parameters('location')]` in ARM template JSON.

-The end of the parameter declaration (`= 'eastus'`) is only the *default* value.
-It can be optionally overridden at deployment time.
+The end of the parameter declarations (`= 'eastus', = 'uniquestorage001'`) are *default* values.
+They can be optionally overridden at deployment time.

 Let's compile with `bicep build main.bicep` and look at the output: